sarisabban/SinfNet/README.md

 `python SinfNet.py --translate_bbox IMAGE_DIRECTORY ANNOTATION_INPUT ANNOTATION_OUTPUT INPUT_FORMAT OUTPUTFORMAT` or `python SinfNet.py -tb ./dataset/Train ./dataset/Annotations ./dataset/Translations csv xml`

+Make sure to make the *./dataset/Translations* otherwise you will get an error.

 Where IMAGE_DIRECTORY is the path to the directory of images, ANNOTATION_INPUT the path to the directory with the files to be converted, ANNOTATION_OUTPUT the path to the directory where the converted files are to be saved, INPUT_FORMAT the input file format OUTPUTFORMAT the format to convert to.

 identify only the sigle file for the .csv and .json formats, txt and xml must identify the directory the multiple files reside in.

 8. Do not delete the .csv file, rather save it in case you want to rename any label.

 #### For semantic segmentation